 I've seen this story play out dozens of times.
 A technically brilliant leader builds an organization around a real capability.
 They deliver, hire more people, and continue to grow, either by winning work or by growing mission.

 Then things start breaking.
-Not the technical work; the company is still good at the work.
-Everything around it.
-The processes.
-The org design.
-The back office.
-The machinery that's supposed to hold the company together.
+Not the technical work; the company is still good at that.
+Everything around it starts to go: the processes, the org design, the back office, the machinery that's supposed to hold the company together.

 Nobody built the machine, and now it shows.